KennedyMcMillan/J2ME-VN-ENGINE/README.md

 * Play sounds/music in the following formats ".wav/.mid/.mp3"
 * "Dissolve" effect (J2ME not supported alpha channel, so there will be something similar)
 * A simple scripting language for writing scenes outside of code
-* Any textboxes (default texbox in scr 240x56 pixels)
+* Any textboxes (default textbox in scr 240x56 pixels)
 * Background & sprites

 TODO: